TampereES/website-2022/src/content/pages/projects.md

   - template: Coding sauna
     title: Coding sauna
     description:
-      "Coding sauna  is a weekly gathering of people interested in coding, The aim of these gatherings is getting to know new technologies, discussing and introducing interesting tech-topics, and networking with other people.
-The gathering consists on  short prresentations/discussions (app.
-20-30 mins) and sauna. "
+      "Coding sauna is a weekly gathering of people interested in coding.
+      The aim of these gatherings is getting to know new technologies, discussing and introducing interesting tech-topics, and networking with other people.
+The gathering consists on short presentations/discussions (app.
+20-30 mins) and sauna."
     links:
     - url: "#"
       text: "More about coding sauna"